OutWooods/practise-puppeteer/README.md

-# Practise Puppeteer
+# Practise Puppeteer/Jest

-I decided to try out using Puppeteer and Jest for my bowling challenging project.
-I found this quite tricky and decided to make a sandbox project to try and get it to work.
+I decided to try out using Puppeteer and Jest for my bowling challenge project and found this quite tricky.
+So to keep it simple, I decided to make a sandbox project to try and work out how to use this pair.

 Originally I decided to just keep this on my local machine.
 But actually, on reflection, I thought it was a good idea to push it so if anyone wanted to see something really basic examples with Testing and puppeteer it may be useful.